Updated: Nov 27

 Thereafter, it seemed wise to offer the cats free time in the garden in the hours before the Policeman was likely to appear.
 This was a tricky exercise, though, since his schedule is somewhat varied; and the necessity of watching his door with the same care and attention he applied to my own not only cast a pall over my outdoor activities, but also proved beyond my scope as a criminal.

-I was happily intent upon pulling weeds one morning when the Policeman emerged, dog on leash, earlier than usual.
+I was intent upon pulling weeds one morning when the Policeman emerged, dog on leash, earlier than usual.
 At the sight of Buddy reclining peacefully on the walkway, he reached down and unclipped his mutt, which then made a beeline for the feline at a flat run.
 No dummy, Buddy dashed for my front door, alerting the other two cats along the way; the trio disappeared inside with the dog in hot pursuit.

 Leaving the Policeman standing dumbfounded on the walkway, I too chased inside, where harrowing sounds of interspecies war issued from the stairwell – growls, yowls, hissing and barks.
-I raced up the stairs where the wild-eyed, yipping and snuffling scamp was furiously chasing his prey from closet to bed to bathroom.
+I raced up the stairs to find the wild-eyed, yipping and snuffling scamp furiously chasing his prey from closet to bed to bathroom.
 I gathered the wriggling mass of fur into my arms – none too gently - and delivered him back to the Policeman, who was waiting on the walk with arms crossed and eyes blazing.
 “Your cats are driving my dog crazy,” he informed me.
 “You’re the crazy one!”
 I shot back.
 Shortly afterward, I received notice of my second fine.

 In desperation, I tried to leash-train my cats.
 Only Teeny, my cross-eyed Snowshoe Siamese, will tolerate this insult for any period; she is young, innocent, and eager to please.
 She climbs into her halter quite willingly, naively thinking it some kind of game.
 Once shackled, however, she quickly becomes entangled in fence or branch, requiring constant rescue.
 Upon sight of the Policeman and his dog, she panics and takes off at a high run.
-Upon reaching the end of the leash length, her body snaps into a centrifugal cyclone, strangling her in the process.
+Reaching the end of the leash length, her body snaps into a centrifugal cyclone, strangling her in the process.

 Applying the leash to Buddy Buddha, my blue-eyed Birman, has opposite results.
 Though descended from a long line of mystic temple cats, he has not quite mastered the art of equanimity; it is easy enough to get him into the halter, but once bound, he lowers his belly to the ground and sits miserably, on strike.
 Staring up at me with haunted eyes, he inches sadly back to the door, towards the relative liberty of confinement inside.